 Are you wondering: How can I get free Sunday newspaper coupons?

 That’s a great question.
-We’ve found some thinking-out-of-the box ways to get free (or super cheap) coupon inserts without subscribing to the Sunday newspaper.
+I’ve found some thinking-out-of-the-box ways to get free (or super cheap) coupon inserts without subscribing to the Sunday newspaper.
 Check it out!

 But first — the 411 on Sunday newspaper coupon inserts:

 Inside each Sunday paper are coupon booklets, also known as “freestanding inserts.”
-There are three different inserts that come out on a regular basis: Smart Source (SS), RetailMeNot Everyday (RMN, formerly Red Plum), and Procter & Gamble (PG).
-Here at KCL, we break down exactly how to use coupons from each of these inserts in order to score huge savings on each product.
+There are three different inserts that come out on a regular basis: Smart Source (SS), Save, and Procter & Gamble (PG), and newcomer Unilever Super Saver (which as of now isn’t a weekly regular).
+Here at KCL, you can learn exactly how to use coupons from each of these inserts in order to score huge savings on each product.